quiltt/quiltt-js/packages/react-native/README.md

 ## Typescript support

-`@quiltt/react-native` is written in Typescript and ships with its own type definitions, as well as the type definitions from `@quiltt/core`.
+`@quiltt/react-native` is written in TypeScript and ships with complete type definitions.
+Since it re-exports all functionality from `@quiltt/core` and `@quiltt/react`, you have access to all types from those packages as well.
+This means you only need to import from `@quiltt/react-native` to get full TypeScript support for the entire Quiltt SDK.

 ## License